Updated on June 24th, 2019 by Jonathan Weber

 During the second quarter earnings release, Apple also announced that it would raise its dividend by $0.04, or 5.5%, to $0.77 per share per quarter.

-The combination of the consensus beat, the strong Services performance, and the dividend increase made the market react very positively to Apple’s results, which has resulted in a 5% share price gain on the day following the release.
+The combined consensus beat, strong Services performance, and dividend increase resulted in a positive market reaction and 5% share price gain on the day following the release.

 Over the last decade, Apple achieved an outstanding earnings-per-share growth rate of 33% per year on average.
 This high growth rate is not likely to be replicated going forward, as the factors that led to Apple’s outsized growth in that time frame have subsided.
 During this decade, many consumers bought their first ever smartphone and their first ever tablet, which means that Apple has been selling to a fast-growing market, which allowed for such high earnings growth rates.

 Right now most consumers already have smartphones, which means that the market is not growing (at least in richer countries).
 Apple still can sell a large number of smartphones, but mostly as a replacement for older smartphones, meaning the number of iPhones sold will not grow at a high rate.

 Apple’s major smartphone competitor Samsung (SSNLF) forecasts that the total amount of smartphone sales will rise by 19% between 2018 and 2022.
 A large amount of these additional smartphone sales will come from emerging markets, which could pose a challenge to Apple, as it only holds a very small market share in markets such as India.
 Apple’s high-priced phones are too expensive for many consumers in these countries.